Seattle Medical Malpractice Lawyers

 • Even more common are serious non-fatal but life-altering injuries from medical malpractice.

-Despite the shocking numbers, recovering compensation for medical malpractice is challenging because of the complex legal and medical issues which must be handled in these cases.
+Despite the shocking numbers, recovering compensation for medical malpractice is challenging because of the complex legal and medical issues that are a part of these cases.

 What Is Medical Malpractice?

 Medical malpractice is also known as medical negligence.
-It involves negligence by a medical professional (doctor, nurse, dentist, or other medical professional) or a medical facility.
+It is negligence by a medical professional (doctor, nurse, dentist, or other medical professional) or a medical facility.

 • Proving medical malpractice in any situation requires more than a patient who is unhappy with the outcome of treatment.
 It requires more than a showing that a doctor made a mistake.

-• Medical negligence involves breach of the doctor’s duty to provide medical care according to standards in the medical profession.
+• Medical negligence involves a breach of the doctor’s duty to provide medical care according to the standards of the medical profession.

 • Malpractice involves demonstrating that the negligence injured a patient and fell short of a specific medical standard of care.